arron21/spiritandground-hugo/content/poetry/first.md

 And so, I’ll be a therapist;

-maybe then I’ll spend some time
+and I’ll spend some time

 in the trees,